-If you change the type of insulin that you use (for example from human insulin to HUMALOG), you may have to take more or less than before.
+If you change the type of insulin that you use (for example from human insulin to HUMALOG), you may have to use more or less than before.
 This may happen with the first injection or it may be a gradual change over several weeks or months.

-How to use HUMALOG in a reusable pen
+How to use HUMALOG in a syringe Follow the steps below.